LaurentRDC/pandoc-plot/README.md

 All following parameters are optional, with their default values controlled by the [configuration](#configuration)

+  - `language` specifies the programming language used in this block.
+    This parameter is ignored by `pandoc-plot`, but your text editor may use it to highlight code.
+See [Code highlighting](#code-highlighting) below.
   - `directory` is a path to the directory where the figure and source code will be saved.
 You cannot control the file name.
 This path is either absolute, or relative from the working directory where you